 Biography: A French national and graduate of HEC, from 1978 to 1999 she held a number of positions within Banque Indosuez and Crédit Agricole Indosuez: foreign exchange dealer, head of asset/liability management, founder then CEO of Carr Futures International Paris (brokerage subsidiary of Banque Indosuez trading on the Paris Futures Exchange), Corporate Secretary of Banque Indosuez and Head of Global Foreign Exchange and Currency Options at Crédit Agricole Indosuez.
 In 1999, she founded Topiary Finance Ltd., an asset management company based in London.
-She has also been a Foreign Trade Advisor for France Successful and the substantiation of the subs
+She has also been a Foreign Trade Advisor for France since 2001.